malexer/SublimeTranslit/README.md

 Every Dictionary is described by two files:

 1. *dictionary_name.dict* - is used to define characters mapping.
 2. *dictionary_name.sublime-commands* - is used to add a command for this dictionary to Command Palette.

-All these dictionary files should be placed into *SublimeTranslit* plugin directory.
+All these dictionary files should be placed into *Sublime Transliteration* plugin directory.

 dictionary_name.dict
 --------------------

 Contains mapping (dictionary *chars_mapping*) of latin characters to source characters which will be transliterated.

 Take a look at example: